Ahaan-R/Performance-Enhancement-using-Memcache-Microsoft-Azure/README.md

 ---
-page_type: sample
+page_type: Performance using Cache
-description: "This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux."
+description: "This is an app that demonstrates how to run a Python Flask application on Azure App Service on Linux using Memcache to enhance server performance."
 languages:
 - python
 products: